 In the ongoing process of defining exploration targets, the Company has recently interpreted two new Borehole Electro-Magnetic ("BHEM") anomalies from previous drill holes 08L041 and 08TK0056 in the Tamarack Zone (see Figure 1).

-Figure 1: Map in plan view of the geology of the Tamarack Intrusive Complex (left) and the Tamarack Zone (right) showing location of drill hole 15TK0220 and 15TK0220A (yellow circle).
-The pattern inside the Fine Grained Orthocumulate (FGO) intrusion represents the topographic contour at the base of the FGO.
+Figure 1: Map in plan view of the geology of the Tamarack Intrusive Complex (left) and the Tamarack and 138 Zones (right) showing the locations of drill holes 08TK0056, 08L041, 08TK0061 and 08TK0062 (yellow circles).
+The pattern inside the FGO intrusion represents the topographic contour at the base of the FGO.